baraksu/OperationOnNumbers/README.md

 It was very challenging to work on this project, if I thought I knew assembly before this project then I didn't it was really tough handling all the problems with assembly and my best advice is to not touch assembly, because it is very hard but if you do learn assembly and do a big project then it is very rewarding.
 Doing this project got me to know how the computer works and how just a tiny imperfection can make everything collapse.
+Before doing this project i hated assembley, and now i only dislike it.